New Edition!

 Testing

-Preemployment testing—which might include skills testing, aptitude testing, honesty testing, medical testing, and drug testing—is most common in larger businesses.
+Preemployment testing—which might include skills testing, medical testing, and drug testing—is most common in larger businesses.
 But no matter what size your business is, you should know the legal limits on your ability to test applicants.

 Skills Tests

 Most small businesses—especially new ones—operate on a slim profit margin.
 This means that your employees must be up to speed from Day One.
 If you’re hiring a data input clerk, you may want to test the applicant for typing speed and accuracy.
-If you’re hiring a person to be a clerk in your bookstore, you may want to test the applicant’s knowledge of literature.
 If you’re hiring a driver for a delivery van, a road test would be appropriate.
 As long as the skills you’re testing are genuinely related to the job duties, a skills test is generally legal.

-To avoid discriminating against applicants protected by the ADA, be sure your tests measure the actual skills and abilities needed to do a job.
+To avoid discriminating against applicants protected by the Americans with Disabilities Act (ADA), be sure your tests measure the actual skills and abilities needed to do a job.
 (For more on the ADA, see Chapter 9.)

 Medical Tests